Taksaporn6404062630376/AI-dev/Admin/frontend/README.md

 # react-tailwind-sidebar

-1)npm start for Backend
+1) npm start for Backend

-2)npm run dev for frontend
+2) npm run dev for frontend
 3) vene\Scripts\activate for kiosk
-   py app.py
+4) py app.py for kiosk